younata/coz-e/src/build_log/chapter_4.md

 Tip: If you're using a handheld router, hold the router with both hands.
 Don't try to hold it with one hand, and a vacuum hose (for dust collection) with the other.
 I was lucky and didn't get hurt when this happened.

-When I try again, I will also 3d print templates of the hardpoints, which I will use as a guide with a trim bit so that I can even more precisely shape the fiberglass to the desired shape.
+My second attempt was much more successful.
+I didn't bother with the router at all, and cut the fiberglass with an oscillating tool.
+I used a belt sander for final shaping, and it came out quite well.

+As of this writing, I have yet to join the hardpoints with the foam.

 ## Firewall

 Status: Temporary firewall complete, awaiting alodyne for the permanent firewall.

-I have built a temporary firewall, and I have also cut out parts of the permanent firewall.
-I need to cut out the remaining pieces of the permanent firewall, as well as glass them.
-I have alodyne on order from Aircraft spruce.
-I'll use that to protect the aluminum parts prior to inserting them into the firewall.
-Once the alodyne arrives, I'll complete work on the firewall.
+I have built a temporary firewall, and I have also made the cuts for the permanent firewall.
+I'm putting off glassing them because I decided to alodyne the aluminum parts prior to inserting them into the firewall.
+Which I'm still waiting for that to arrive.

 Temporary firewall, cut from a large 4x8 sheet of 1/8 inch birch ply I got from a big box store.
 It's terrible wood, but that doesn't matter because it's not going to fly.
 ![The temporary firewall](/assets/images/build_log/chapter_4/temporary_firewall.jpg)